S3ak/fed1-js1-jackets-e-commerce-site-vanilla/README.md

 npm run dev
 ```

-Forth.
-Open up cypress to see that you have not broken anything:
+4 Open up cypress to see that you have not broken anything:

 ```bash
 npm run test:e2e:open
 ```

-Fifth.
-Open up storybook to start developing your component:
+5 Open up storybook to start developing your component:

 ```bash
 npm run storybook
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:5175](http://localhost:5175) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `index.html`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Minimum acceptence criteria

 Please see issues tab.

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+## Author and Contributors

+Monde Sineke: <nsineke@gmail.com> - Technical lead